 A trek deep into the forest at the foot of Mt.
 Banahaw will lead you to this falls in Laguna.
 The locals of Liliw call her Kilangin Falls, while for those from the municipality of Majayjay, she is Bukal Falls.
 Mind you, she is not that easy to reach.

-There are 2 trails that you can take to get to her.
+There are 2 trails that you can take to get here.
 The trail from Barangay Bukal (hence the name) in Majayjay is a much easier option.
 The path is already developed and you can get to her in about half an hour depending on your pace but it requires some fees.
 On the other hand, the Liliw trail is free but be ready for a 2-hour long trek on a more grueling trail.

 Whichever way you take, at the end of the journey, you’ll find yourself in awe in seeing the magnificence of this waterfall.
 She has a huge 40-foot moss-covered wall with clear aquamarine catch basin that goes 15 feet deep.
 Of all the waterfalls that I’ve chased, this one by far has the coldest and freshest water.
 If you’re not too sensitive, you can drink the water directly from its source.

 – Ricci Paul of When in my Journeys

 Some 78 kilometers from the center of Zamboanga City and roughly 2 hours of travel time away is the town of Vitali where this stamp-worthy waterfall is located.
 From there, wanderers will have to travel another 14 kilometers to reach Barangay Sibulao where the eco-trek commences.
 The trek to the waterfall consists of some 370 steps downhill.
 Don’t worry, the way is already paved and developed.
 You will soon be rewarded by the quiet beauty that is Merloquet Falls as it slowly unravels before you at the end of the trail.

 – Jeffrey of Traveling Morion on Merloquet Falls